A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Conclusion

 \section{Conclusion}

-Increasing availability of data for operations of large-scale systems has inspired growing interest in data-driven optimization for planning.
-This paper proposes AGRO, a novel data-driven method for two-stage ARO that integrates a VAE within an optimization framework to generate realistic and adversarial realizations of operational uncertainties.
-Our method builds on the classical CCG algorithm for two-stage ARO problems by leveraging differentiable optimization methods to identify cost-maximizing uncertainty realizations over a VAE-learned uncertainty set.
-We demonstrate empirically that AGRO is effective in tightly approximating a value-at-risk constraint for recourse costs, and consequently, is able to reduce total costs by up to 1.8\% in a synthetic production-distribution problem and up to 11.6\% in a regional power system expansion problem using historical energy supply/demand data.
+The increasing availability of data for large-scale system operations has fueled interest in data-driven optimization for planning.
+This work introduces AGRO, a novel approach to two-stage ARO that integrates a VAE within an optimization framework to generate realistic and adversarial representations of operational uncertainties.
+Building on the classical CCG algorithm, AGRO leverages differentiable optimization techniques to identify cost-maximizing uncertainty realizations within a VAE-learned uncertainty set.
+Empirical results demonstrate that AGRO outperforms standard ARO methods by more tightly approximating value-at-risk constraints on recourse costs, achieving up to a 1.8\% reduction in total costs in a synthetic production-distribution problem and up to an 8\% reduction in a regional power system expansion problem using historical energy supply and demand data.